ENTER THE WALK VIA NEXTTOYOU.ART

 In which direction are you heading?
 Get ready!

-PREMIERE: 6 September 2017 as part of GIBCA Extended - Gothenburg International Biennial for Contemporary Art.
+OPNENING: 6 September 2017 as part of GIBCA Extended - Gothenburg International Biennial for Contemporary Art.

 Watch the trailer: